Family business: Korean grandparents demand more for child care

 One Seoul district began paying monthly stipends in 2011 to grandparents who regularly take care of their young grandchildren.
 A lack of funding has derailed similar initiatives elsewhere.

-The new professionalism among grandparent carers even shares some traits with daycare centres.
+The new professionalism among grandparent carers even shares some traits with daycare centers.
 Many grandparents are strict about working hours, Song said, with some cutting off service at 6 p.m. sharp.

 (Reporting by Christine Kim; Editing by John Mair and Neil Fullick)